 One of the program’s most successful media campaigns was launched by SunSmart and Cancer Council Victoria in 1981 featuring Sid Seagull.
 The iconic and internationally recognised Slip!
 Slop!
-Slap! campaign was successful in encouraging people to reduce sun exposure and protect themselves against an increased risk of skin cancer.
-Sid had Australians slipping on long sleeved clothing, slopping on sunscreen and slapping on a hat.
+Slap! campaign was successful in encouraging people to protect themselves from the sun.
+Sid had Australians slipping on long-sleeved clothing, slopping on sunscreen and slapping on a hat.